Shift from VMs to Selenium Grid on Cloud for Cross Browser Testing

 - For QAs to ensure that the web-app is thoroughly tested for cross-browser compatibility, the testing process needs to be as seamless and convenient as possible.
 This is where a cloud Selenium grid can offer a much better framework.

-So let’s understand how a Selenium Grid on Cloud can provide a better testing infrastructure, as opposed to Selenium testing on virtual machines.
+So let’s understand how a Selenium Cloud Grid can provide a better testing infrastructure, as opposed to Selenium testing on virtual machines.

 What is a Selenium Cloud?

 A Selenium Cloud is basically a Selenium Grid configured on cloud servers.
 The Selenium Grid connects to a range of browsers and real devices with different operating systems which are configured and made available 24×7 on-demand.
-This makes it possible for QA teams to automate tests by executing several test scripts in parallel on multiple device-browser combinations on the cloud.
+This makes it possible for QA teams to automate tests by executing several test scripts simultaneously on multiple device-browser combinations on the cloud using parallel testing.

 A Selenium cloud eliminates the overhead of maintaining and updating the physical infrastructure at regular intervals.
 That means organizations do not have to purchase, maintain, update devices, browsers and operating systems on-site.
 Instead, testers can test web-applications directly on real devices on a robust and highly available cloud.
 QAs just need to be ready with their test scripts and device coverage requirements.
 Log in, select devices, start testing.